 At the time I'm writing this, Photoshop CC 2015.5 is the latest version of Photoshop, so that's what I'll be setting as my default editor, but you can use these same steps with whichever version of Photoshop you currently have installed.
 Note, though, that this tutorial is specifically for Windows 10 users.
 If you're running Windows 8 or 8.1, you'll want to check out the previous version of this tutorial.
 We also have tutorials on setting Photoshop as your default image editor in Windows 7 as well as Mac OS X.

-This tutorial is Part 1 in our Opening Images into Photoshop series.
+This is lesson 1 of 10 in Chapter 2 - Opening Images into Photoshop.
 Let's get started!

 Turning On File Name Extensions

 First, in Windows 10, use File Explorer to navigate to a folder that contains one or more images.
 Here, I've opened a folder that's sitting on my desktop.
 Inside the folder are four image files.
 By default, Windows 10 hides the file extensions at the end of the file names, so at the moment, all I'm seeing below the thumbnails are the file names themselves.
 Other than the fact that one of the thumbnails says "PSD" across it, which tells us that it's a Photoshop PSD file (more on that in a moment), there's nothing to indicate which type of file we're looking at with the other three images: